OfficeDev/open-xml-docs/docs/how-to-open-a-word-processing-document-for-read-only-access.md

 --------------------------------------------------------------------------------
+## Generate the WordprocessingML Markup to Add Text and Attempt to Save
 The sample code shows how you can add some text and attempt to save the changes to show that access is read-only.
 Once you have access to the body of the main document part, you add text by adding instances of the